Lovelock Cave: First archaeological investigation

-In the spring of 1912 A.L.
-Kroeber sent L. L. Loud, an employee of the Museum of Anthropology, University of California to recover any materials that remained from the guano mining of the previous year.
+In the spring of 1912, Alfred Kroeber sent Loud, an employee of the Museum of Anthropology, University of California, to recover any materials that remained from the previous year's guano mining.
 Loud excavated Lovelock Cave for five months and reportedly collected roughly 10,000 material remains.
 The majority of the archaeological record was gathered from three areas: a dump outside the cave left by miners, lower level deposits from the northwest end of the cave, and undisturbed refuse along the outlying edges of the cave.
-Loud did not maintain a comprehensive report of the excavation so detailed information is not available.
+Loud did not maintain a comprehensive report of the excavation, so detailed information is not available.
 The method and procedure of archaeological excavations has improved over the years and Loud's excavation does not fit into the standards of today's practices.
-He labeled the individual dig locations as "lots" without establishing any grid system.
-Grid systems are used to determine origin and depth of archaeological record.
-Loud recorded 41 lots.
-Heizer and Napton tried to further detail Loud's findings but because Loud was not consistent with his methods of recording data their efforts were ineffective.
+He labeled the 41 individual dig locations as "lots" without establishing any grid system, which are used to determine origin and depth of archaeological record.

 Later excavations

-Twelve years after the first excavation Loud returned to Lovelock Cave with M.R.
-Harrington in the summer of 1924.
-The Museum of the American Indian, Heye Foundation, New York commissioned Harrington and Loud, who, assisted by local Paiute Indians, attempted to recover any materials left from previous investigations.
+Twelve years after the first excavation, Loud returned to Lovelock Cave with Mark Raymond Harrington in the summer of 1924.
+The Museum of the American Indian, Heye Foundation, New York, commissioned Harrington and Loud, who, assisted by local Paiute Indians, attempted to recover any materials left from previous investigations.
 They found leftover fragments that had been ignored by collectors in the east end and center of the cave.
 The team also dug to the base of the deposits in the west end.
 This excavation resulted in the discovery of the famous duck decoy cache.

-The American Museum of Natural History sponsored Nels Nelson to conduct a surface collection of Lovelock Cave in 1936.
+The American Museum of Natural History sponsored Nels C. Nelson to conduct a surface collection of Lovelock Cave in 1936.
 However, no archaeological material recovered was admitted to the museum's collection.

 Robert Heizer came to Lovelock Cave in 1949 to collect organic material for radiocarbon dating.
-He later returned in 1950 and 1965 with a field group to sift through the remains that the miners left behind in a slope in front of the cave and collect coprolites.
-In excavations with Lewis Napton during 1968 and 1969 disturbed human remains were discovered.
+He returned in 1950 and 1965 with a field group to sift through the remains that the miners left behind in a slope in front of the cave and collect coprolites.
+In excavations with Lewis Napton during 1968 and 1969, disturbed human remains were discovered.
 The remains found were so scattered that a complete recovery was never possible.
-Human coprolites found at Lovelock Cave are instrumental in piecing together the cultures’ subsistence patterns, specifically the kinds of food the Indians were eating: primarily birds, fish and other fauna that lived near the lake, as well as vegetation which was collected and stored for winter months.
+Human coprolites found at Lovelock Cave are instrumental in piecing together the cultures’ subsistence patterns, specifically the kinds of food the inhabitants were eating: primarily birds, fish, and other fauna that lived near the lake, as well as vegetation which was collected and stored for winter months.
 Furthermore, because coprolites are organic material, they could be dated with the radiocarbon dating technique.

 One of the duck decoys found in Lovelock Cave.